The Potash Twins: Television career

+In addition to hosting their own television series, the Potash Twins have made guest appearances on a range of national television programs, including Impractical Jokers, Good Morning America, The Tamron Hall Show, The Kelly Clarkson Show, The Rachael Ray Show, Ridiculousness, and appearances on the Hallmark Channel, as well as other entertainment and lifestyle programming across major U.S. networks.

+Since 2022, Ezra and Adeev have participated in the Big Slick Celebrity Weekend, an annual Kansas City fundraiser benefiting Children's Mercy Hospital.
+The event is hosted by Kansas City-area performers, Paul Rudd, Jason Sudeikis, Rob Riggle, Eric Stonestreet, Heidi Gardner, and David Koechner.

+Composition and soundtrack work

+They have written and composed music for the Emmy Award winning shows RuPaul's Drag Race, RuPaul's Drag Race UK and Sherman's Showcase.
+They contributed trumpet and trombone performances to the soundtrack of the film Better Man, with Adeev credited as a trumpeter and Ezra as a trombonist.
+The film’s soundtrack album later reached number one on the UK Albums Chart.

 In 2025, the twins performed on tracks for Walt Disney Records’ compilation Music from Disneyland Resort 70th Celebration, including “Celebrate Happy” by the Jonas Brothers and “Makes Me Wanna Move” by Fitz and the Tantrums.

+Other ventures

 In 2025, the Potash Twins co-founded the candy company Sweet Stash with actor Martin Starr.
 Produced in Albion, Nebraska, the company’s flagship product “Jams”—gummy candies shaped like music notes—launched in more than 150 retail locations across Nebraska and neighboring states.
 The national debut took place at Samuel’s Sweet Shop in Rhinebeck, New York, where actor Paul Rudd, a co-owner of the store and a friend of the twins, participated in the launch event.
 Their entrepreneurial turn and the story behind Sweet Stash were later profiled in The New Yorker.